karim-sharkawy/Notions-of-Positivity-and-Complexity-in-Quantum-Information-Theory/README.md

-# Professor Thomas Sinclair supervises this project
+# Overview
-Contributors of this project are Darshini Rajamani, Abbas Dohadwala, Luke Luschwitz, and Karim El-Sharkawy of Purdue University (contacts below)
+This project is supervised by [Thomas Sinclair](https://www.math.purdue.edu/~tsincla/) of Purdue Mathematics.
+Contributors of this project are [Darshini Rajamani](//www.linkedin.com/in/darshini-rajamani/), [Abbas Dohadwala](//www.linkedin.com/in/abbas-dohadwala-74872b289/), [Luke Luschwitz](https://www.linkedin.com/in/luke-luschwitz/), and [Karim El-Sharkawy](//www.linkedin.com/in/karimme/) of Purdue University

 # Our goals
 We have successfully completed our initial goal of making code that finds if a matrix is extendable or not. we now have other goals to achieve, that being finding extremities, plotting the shapes of the extreme points, and others.
 We plan to make a working code and focus on elegance later on.
-We're using Python and NumPy, Random, and SciPy (specifically linprog), and sklearn.
+We're using Python with NumPy, SciPy (specifically linprog), and sklearn libraries.

 # What we're doing to meet those goals
 + Working together to compute the code and understand the theory.
-Abbas and Karim are focusing on theory while Luke and Darshini are focusing mainly on the code
+Communicating with each other to accurately translate the theory into code
 + reading the professor's notes and making sure we understand our code by doing a lot of reading and understanding what the computer is giving us
 + adding many comments everywhere so we know exactly what everything does and anyone reading the code can also understand it